Contents

 Share this article

-Australia’s mandatory climate-related financial disclosures will begin 1st January 2025 under the Corporations Act 2001 (Corporations Act).
-To comply with new rules in line with the mandatory Australian Sustainability Reporting Standard (ASRS) AASB S2, both large listed and private companies and financial institutions, are required to assess and disclose information about their climate-related risks and opportunities in a ‘Sustainability Report’.
+Australia’s mandatory climate-related financial disclosures began 1st January 2025 under the Corporations Act 2001 (Corporations Act).
+To comply with new rules in line with the mandatory Australian Sustainability Reporting Standard (ASRS) AASB S2, both large listed and private companies and financial institutions are required to assess and disclose information about their climate-related risks and opportunities in a ‘Sustainability Report’.

 What are the Australian Sustainability Reporting Standards (ASRS)?